Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Lower Bounds from Statistical Dimension

 \eat{ Next observe that $t \cdot p(1-p)$ is the variance of the sum of $t$ random and independent samples of $h(x)$.
 For a sum of Bernoulli random variables, this implies that an estimate of $\E_D[h]$ using $t$ samples will, with at least a constant probability, be within $\sqrt{p(1-p)/t}$ of $\E_D[h]$.
 But also for $t > 1/(p(1-p))$, with at least a constant probability, the error of the estimate will be at least $\sqrt{p(1-p)/t}$, in other words one cannot get a better estimate with high probability using $t$ samples.
 One extreme case we also need to consider is when $t < 1/(p(1-p))$ (say $t<1/p$ for simplicity).
 In this case an estimate obtained from $t$ samples is likely to be 0 and we cannot distinguish (with more than a constant probability) between two values $p$ and $p'$ which are both at most $1/t$.
 Therefore it is necessary to set $\tau$ to be at least $1/t$.
 It is also not hard to see that, for any two distributions $D$ and $D'$ and a function $h$, $\VSTAT(t)$ will give different answers for query $h$ on distributions $D$ and $D'$ whenever it is possible to distinguish (with at least a constant probability) $D$ from $D'$ using the actual mean of $h$ on $t$ samples from $D$. }

-\begin{theorem} Let $\Z$ be a search problem and let $\A$ be a (possibly randomized) unbiased statistical algorithm that solves $\Z$ with probability at least $\delta$ using $m$ samples from $\SAMPLE$.
-For any $\delta' \in (0,1/2]$, there exists a statistical algorithm $\A'$ that uses at most $m$ queries to $\VSTAT(m/\delta'^2)$ and solves $\Z$ with probability at least $\delta - \delta'$. \end{theorem} Our proof relies on a simple simulation.
-Given query $h_1:X\rightarrow \{0,1\}$ from $\A$ to $\SAMPLE$, we make the same query $h_1$ to $\VSTAT(t)$ for $t=m/\delta'^2$.
+\begin{theorem} Let $\Z$ be a search problem and let $\A$ be a (possibly randomized) \sampleoracle algorithm that solves $\Z$ with probability at least $\alpha$ using $m$ samples from $\SAMPLE$.
+For any $\delta \in (0,1/4]$, there exists a SQ algorithm $\A'$ that uses at most $m$ queries to $\VSTAT(m/\delta^2)$ and solves $\Z$ with probability at least $\alpha - \delta$. \end{theorem} Our proof relies on a simple simulation.
+Given query $h_1:X\rightarrow \{0,1\}$ from $\A$ to $\SAMPLE$, we make the same query $h_1$ to $\VSTAT(t)$ for $t=m/\delta^2$.
 Let $p'_1$ be the response.
 We flip a coin with bias $p'_1$ (that is one that outputs $1$ with probability $p'_1$ and $0$ with probability $1-p'_1$) and return it to the algorithm.
 We do the same for the remaining $m-1$ queries which we denote by $h_2,h_3,\ldots,h_m$.
-We then prove that true $m$ samples of $\SAMPLE$ and our simulated coin flips are statistically close.
-This implies that success probability of the simulated algorithm is not much worse than that of the unbiased statistical algorithm.
+We then prove that the true $m$ samples of $\SAMPLE$ and our simulated coin flips are statistically close by upper bounding the expected ratio of their density functions (which is equal to the $\chi^2$ divergence plus 1) .
+This implies that the success probability of the simulated algorithm is not much worse than that of the \sampleoracle algorithm.

 In our proof we will, for simplicity and without loss of generality, assume that $\VSTAT(t)$ always outputs a value in the interval $[1/t,1-1/t]$.
 We can always replace a value $v$ returned by $\VSTAT(t)$ by $v'$ which is the closest value to $v$ in the above interval.
 It is easy to see that if $v$ is a valid answer of $\VSTAT(t)$ then so is $v'$.